jakoch/hikogui.github.io/_posts/2022-10-24-the-trouble-with-anti-aliasing.md

 is too bold.

 So why is this happening?
-According to many articles about font rendering this is happening because we did the compositing in a gamma color space, we didn't;
-and we should use linear color space, which we did.
+According to many articles about font rendering this is happening because we did the compositing in a gamma color space.
+However we did actually render is linear color space, so we have done this correct.

 Other articles talk about that fonts are designed to be black-on-white and you should use stem-darkening.
 Which is weird because the stem darking is supposed to